hgiesel/closet/docs/shuffling/ordering.md

 Let's look at a first example:

 {% capture orderFm %}
-const fm = new Closet.FilterManager()
+const fm = new Closet.FilterManager(preset)
 fm.addRecipe(Closet.recipes.shuffling('mix'))
 fm.addRecipe(Closet.recipes.ordering('ord', 'mix'))

 return fm
 {% endcapture %}

-{% include codeDisplay.html content=site.data.snippets.ordering.first_example filterManager=orderFm %}
+{% include codeDisplay.html content=site.data.snippets.ordering.first_example filterManager=orderFm buttons=b %}

 In this we want to mix the countries, and we want to mix the capitals.
 However we don't want to get countries and capitals to get out of order with each other.